 AT A GLANCE

-- one of the great coastal hikes of the world
+- one of our top 10 coastal hikes in the world

 - Storms River Mouth to Nature’s Valley

 - permits are difficult to get as only 12 hikers start each day.
 December and Easter holidays are highest demand.

 - Recommended to book 12 months in advance.
 (Because folks book so early, it’s often possible to get a last minute cancellation spot.)

 - gorgeous cliff top walking, returning to sea level to cross many rivers